 Financing instruments include a series of covenants that, in the event of default, would result in a demand for immediate payment of these financial liabilities.
 The Company periodically assesses their fulfilment (as well as expected future fulfilment, so that it may take corrective measures, if necessary).
-As of 31 December 2023 and 2022, all covenants are fulfilled, as mentioned in Note 15 of the accompanying Annual Accounts.
+As of 31 December 2024 and 2023, all covenants have been fulfilled.